GameBridgeAI/lunarlander-workshop/README.md

-# LunarLander
+# Lunar Lander Workshop

-Education workshop developed to allow students to build an understanding of reinforced learning.
-In the workshop the students learn aspects of machine learning required to land a lunar lander.
+This repo contains an education workshop developed to allow students to build an understanding of reinforced learning.
+In the workshop the students learn aspects of machine learning required to land a lunar lander which is part of the OpenAI Gym environment.
 Step by step they can build an AI and see it working.
 The workshop takes around 2 hours and is intended to be run on Chromebooks.

 In addition there is a particular focus on how to measure the 'fitness' of this AI.